List of Logical Excel Operators

-As I told A3 & B3 cell values are same but formula returned FALSE which is completely different than the EQUAL sign logical operator in excel.
+As I told A3 & B3 cell values are the same but formula returned FALSE which is completely different than the EQUAL sign logical operator.

 Logical Operator in Excel with Formulas

 #1 – IF with Equal Sign

 If the function tests the condition is equal to a certain value or not.
 If the value is equal then we can have own value.
 Below is a simple example of that.

 The formula returns Same if the cell A2 value is equal to B2 value, if not it will return Different.

 #2 – IF with Greater Than Sign

 We can test certain numerical values and arrive results if the condition is TRUE and return a different result if the condition is FALSE.

 #3 – IF with Less Than Sign

 Things to Remember

 - Excel logical operator symbols return only TRUE or FALSE as the result.

 - Combination of > & < symbols make not equal sing <>.

 - >= & <= sign includes the criteria also in the formula.

 This has been a guide to Logical Operators in Excel.
 Here we discuss the top 6 types of MS Excel Logical Operators along with practical examples and downloadable excel template.
 You may learn more about excel from the following articles –